jcoreio/graphql-sequelize/docs/relay.md

 ## node lookups

-relay will perform certain queries on a root "node" type. graphql-sequelize will automatically map these node lookups to findById calls.
+relay will perform certain queries on a root "node" type. graphql-sequelize will automatically map these node lookups to findByPk calls.

 If you wish to use non-sequelize entities, or if you want to override the default behaviour for sequelize models, you can specify a resolve function.